Kristina Chan: Impossible Measures

 Upon her return to London, Kristina was invited by the Cartographic Collections Manager Dr. Katie Parker to explore the rich collection of scientific instruments in the Royal Geographical Society Archives.
 The RGS is home to over two million maps, instruments and artefacts spanning over 500 years of exploration.

 For the resulting series of works, the artist photographed Victorian instruments from behind frosted glass - including sextants belonging to eminent naturalist Charles Darwin and explorer Dr. David Livingstone, and a miniature theodolite awarded to writer and archaeologist Gertrude Bell.
-You can find out more about the instruments used in this series here [link to instruments page when finished].
+You can find out more about the instruments used in this series here.

 Zona Temperata, clima ii (2025).
 Pigment print with screen print on Japanese Kozo Natural 110gsm, 90 x 110 cm.
 Edition of 5.